jandelgado/rabtap/README.md

 Using the `--format=dot` option, the `info` command can generate output in the `dot` format, which can be visualized using graphviz, e.g. `rabtap info --show-default --format dot | dot -T svg > mybroker.svg`.
-The resulting SVG file can be visualized with a web browser, e.g. `firefox mybroker.svg`.
+The resulting SVG file can be visualized with a web browser.

 ![info mode](doc/images/info-dot.png)